Improving Local Health Services

 Training and education are central to our support of health services.
 We train and mentor health service providers, managers and community representatives to strengthen their capacity to deliver, manage and monitor their local health services.

 We also help rehabilitate health facilities and supply them with essential drugs and medical supplies.
 Where necessary, we recruit trained medical professionals to fill gaps in the health service system.
-International Medical Corps works with the local health authorities to advocate the benefits of improving health services.
+International Medical Corps works with local health authorities to advocate the benefits of improving health services.